-- Regularly scanning horizons for changes and updating (e.g. checking internet ???latest???; ensuring local receipt of key documents; securing appropriate involvement in national and local key groups)
+- Regularly scanning horizons for changes and updating (e.g. checking internet updates; ensuring local receipt of key documents; securing appropriate involvement in national and local key groups)

-- Keeping some capacity for rapid reaction and repositionings of resources; not tying everything up so tightly that agility became impossible
+- Keeping some capacity for rapid reaction and repositioning of resources; not tying everything up so tightly that agility became impossible

 - Close financial monitoring and continuous redeployment of resources to best effect